-Aromatherapy: more than just a pleasant scent?April 26th, 2012 By Dennis Thompson, HealthDay Reporter in Health /
+Aromatherapy: more than just a pleasant scent?April 26, 2012 By Dennis Thompson, HealthDay Reporter in Medicine & Health / Health

 (HealthDay) -- Aromatherapy is beginning to enter the medical mainstream, with groups as diverse as the American Cancer Society and the U.S. Department of Veterans Affairs touting the use of fragrance as a therapy that can complement traditional health care.